nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/readme.md

 * rtspsim - [RTSP simulator module](https://github.com/Azure/live-video-analytics/tree/master/utilities/rtspsim-live555)
 * lvaEdge - Live Video Analytics on IoT Edge module

+### deployment.httpExtension.template.json

+In addition to the moduels defined in deployment.template.json, this deployment manifest template includes a sample httpExtension module (source code for which can be found in ./modules/httpExtension).
+The sample httpExtension module takes video frames as input via HTTP, calculates the average color, classifes the image as 'light' or 'dark', and returns the results in the HTTP response.

 ### deployment.yolov3.template.json

 In addition to the modules defined in deployment.template.json, this deployment manifest template includes the [yolov3 module](https://github.com/Azure/live-video-analytics/tree/master/utilities/video-analysis/yolov3-onnx).
 This is an IoT Edge module that runs the YoloV3 ONNX model behind an HTTP endpoint.